JamieMason/Jasmine-Matchers/README.md

 ### Jest

-Include the following in your `package.json`;
+Include the following in your `package.json`:

 ```json
 "unmockedModulePathPatterns": ["jasmine-expect"]
 ```

-And the following at the top of your test suite;
+And the following at the top of your test suite:

 ```javascript
 import JasmineExpect from 'jasmine-expect';